Moral - read the small print.

 “When my tenant or their guests vandalized my entire floor coverings along with other things before doing a runner, my insurance company deemed each vandalized item in each area to be a separate event.”

 “So the destroyed carpet in each room was a separate event.
 Destroyed carpet and vinyl in 10 areas of the house became 10 events.”

 “Since the cost of replacing floor coverings in most of the separate areas was individually less than my policy excess, they declined to pay most of the replacement cost on the grounds that each individual event within my claim was uneconomical."

-"Interestingly, the assessor had initially confirmed to me that the whole house would be covered and given me the go ahead to get it all replaced quickly to mitigate loss of rent while the house sat untenantable due to damages.
+"Interestingly, the assessor had initially confirmed to me that the whole house would be covered and given me the go-ahead to get it all replaced quickly to mitigate the loss of rent while the house sat untenantable due to damages.
 The assessor later denied they had given me any verbal confirmations of cover.”